background image

 Aft deck/lazarette

-A generous crew lounge awaits aft of the crew cabins on the port side, anchored by a 6'6" settee whose table lowers to create a berth for an extra short‑term crew member or guide, with storage tucked beneath.
-Opposite, a counter hosts a sink, fridge and microwave.
-From here, crew can move forward up to the galley or aft to the full‑size laundry, which, in turn, grants direct access to the guest areas for smooth, discreet service.
+Spacious and thoughtfully appointed, the large crew lounge is located aft of the crew cabins on the port side.
+It features a six-foot-six-inch settee with a lowering table that converts to a bunk, ideal for accommodating an additional short-term crew member or guide, with convenient storage beneath.
+Opposite, a counter incorporates a sink and refrigerator, with a microwave positioned above.
+From the lounge, access flows either up the stairs to the galley or aft to the full-size laundry, which provides direct access to the guest areas.

-An allowance is reserved for audio and visual equipment to tailor the onboard experience to your preferences; please refer to the allowance section for budget and scope.
+An allowance has been allocated for the yacht’s audio and visual equipment; please refer to the allowance section for complete details and specifications.

 Allowances for All Ocean Yachts Explorer